 "They were both strong-willed," Clark said.

-Ruth and Eva were born May 19, 1914, the year Henry Ford installed the first automobile assembly line and Franz Ferdinand, archduke of Austria, was assassinated, igniting World War I. Since then, the sisters have witnessed the entire panoply of the 20th century as the world progressed from horsepower to high-speed Internet.
+Ruth and Eva were born May 19, 1914, the year Henry Ford installed the first automobile assembly line and Franz Ferdinand, archduke of Austria, was assassinated, igniting World War I.

 "I've seen many wonderful things over the years," Eva said.
 "I remember that when a plane flew overhead, we'd all run outside to see it.
 But I worry about the United States and about the children of today."